build-on-aws/content/tutorials/create-an-etl-pipeline-apache-spark/index.md

 ---
-title: Create an ETL Pipeline with Amazon EMR and Apache Spark
+title: "Create an ETL Pipeline with Amazon EMR and Apache Spark"
 description: Learn how to build an ETL pipeline for batch processing with Amazon EMR and Apache Spark.

 tags: